-If you’re a low carb eater or going on the keto diet then I’m sure you already know just how confusing it can be with MCT oil vs coconut oil.
+If you’re a low carb eater or going on the keto diet and trying to get into ketosis then I’m sure you already know just how confusing it can be with MCT oil vs coconut oil.
 Now both have quite a few similarities but there are significant differences that make each one of them unique with their benefits and cons.

 Those who are advocates for coconut oil claim MCT oil is a scam and it’s nothing but a pricey oil.
-But then MCT oil users claim you’re getting the best parts of coconut oil in a “purer” form and it’s better for the keto diet.
+But then MCT oil users claim you’re getting the best parts of coconut oil in a “purer” form and it’s better for the keto diet and for getting into ketosis.
 Truth is both can help you produce ketones which have been found in numerous studies to enhance weight loss (1).

 Both have their benefits and cons which I know can make things confusing.
+So who is the king of the ketones in the battle of MCT oil vs coconut oil?
 But here you’ll discover which one is the best when it comes to weight loss so you won’t end up wasting your money.

 Are MCT Oil and Coconut Oil the Same?

 So what is in MCT oil?
 Think of it as a more refined coconut oil.
 MCT stands for Medium Chain Triglyceride (also known as medium chain fatty acid) and it’s technically a saturated fat like coconut oil.

 Your body breaks them down and utilizes them for energy very quickly.
 Coconut oil contains roughly around 50-60% medium-chain triglycerides but MCT oil contains 80%.

 During the refining process, the manufacturer of MCT oil takes out the long-chain triglycerides (LCT).
 These MCTs are metabolized much quicker in your body than LCTs meaning it’s a quick energy source for you (2).
 There are four different kinds of medium-chain fatty acids including: